rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 After you open Terminal, right click the Terminal icon in the Dock at the bottom of your screen, scroll up to "Options," and select "Keep in Dock."

-By default, Terminal opens in your home directory (where "you_username" is the username you use on for you profile on your computer)
+By default, Terminal opens in your home directory (where "your_username" is the username you use on for your account on your computer)
 ```bash
 /Users/your_username
 ```